-SCHM5972 CURRENT TOPI ICS IN PHYSICAL CHEMISTRY 16 Credit S Module Title: CURRENT TOPICS IN PHYSICAL CHEMISTRY Code: SCHM59&2 NQF Level: 9 Contact Hours: 42 hours Credits: 16 Module Assessment: 40% Continuous Assessment (2500 words literature Review) and 1 60% Examination Final Exam: (1 x 3 hour exam paper) Prerequisites: Departmental Entry Requirements Content: The lecturers will a present current topics in Physical Chemistry, which will be assess ed in the final examination.
-Topics to be covered will be
+SCHM5972 CURRENT TOPICS IN PHYSICAL CHEMISTRY

+Module Title: CURRENT TOPICS IN PHYSICAL CHEMISTRY

+Code: SCHM59&2

+Module Assessment: 40% Continuous Assessment (2500 words literature Review) and 60% Examination

 Content: The lecturers will present current topics in Physical Chemistry, which will be assessed in the final examination.
 Topics to be covered will be provided towards the end of the first semester.
 Students will be requested to carry out literature survey exercise on a current topic in analytical chemistry.
 The topic shall not be related to a candidate's research project but shall support the candidate's broad knowledge in the general area of study.
 Some contact hours may be consultations with the lecturer and not necessarily lectures.